guldarot/Future_GCS/Seq2Seq/Readme.md

 DS/c-DS achieve higher full puzzle accuracy.

-After running the experiments, compare your results with the paper’s tables (Tables 1–3 in the original publication).
+Compare your results with the paper’s tables.
 7. Customize and Extend
-To adapt the code for other tasks:
+To adapt the code:

-Modify the Dataset: Create new matrix-based datasets for your task and adjust the preprocessing to use diagonal sorting.
+Modify the Dataset: Create new matrix-based datasets and adjust preprocessing for diagonal sorting.
-Tune Hyperparameters: Experiment with different embedding dimensions, layers, or attention heads in the command-line arguments.
+Tune Hyperparameters: Experiment with embedding dimensions, layers, or attention heads.
-Change the Model: The code uses a Transformer, but you could modify it to use an RNN-based seq2seq model (e.g., LSTM) by altering the model architecture in the source code.
+Change the Model: Modify the Transformer to use an RNN-based seq2seq model (e.g., LSTM).

 Troubleshooting

-Dependency Issues: If pip install fails, ensure Python 3.8 and compatible PyTorch versions are used.
-Check the PyTorch website for installation instructions: PyTorch.
+Dependency Issues: Ensure Python 3.8 and compatible PyTorch versions (PyTorch).
-Dataset Errors: Verify that dataset paths in the command match the actual file locations.
+Dataset Errors: Verify dataset paths.
-Performance: If training is slow on a CPU, reduce the batch size (e.g., --batch_size 32) or use a GPU.
+Performance: Reduce batch size (e.g., --batch_size 32) for CPU training.
-Code Questions: If the repository’s README is unclear, check the paper for context or explore the source code for comments.
+Code Questions: Check the paper or source code comments.

-Citation
-If you use this code or method, cite the original paper:

-Peng, W., Wang, Y. & Wu, M. Enhanced matrix inference with Seq2seq models via diagonal sorting.
-Scientific Reports, 14, 883 (2024). https://doi.org/10.1038/s41598-023-50919-2
+Exploring Further

+Research: Search arXiv or conferences (NeurIPS, ICML, ACL 2023–2025) for “diagonal attention” or “sparse transformers.”
+X Discussions: Communities on X may share insights.
+Search for “diagonal sorting” or “matrix inference” in seq2seq contexts.
+Experimentation: Test diagonal sorting on custom datasets to evaluate its effectiveness.

 Conclusion
-This implementation enables you to explore enhanced matrix inference using seq2seq models with diagonal sorting.
-By following the steps above, you can set up the environment, run the experiments, and potentially extend the method to new tasks.
-The GitHub repository provides all necessary resources, and the paper offers detailed insights into the method’s design and performance.
+This guide enables you to implement enhanced matrix inference with seq2seq models using diagonal sorting.
+The GitHub repository and dataset provide all necessary resources, and the 2024 paper offers detailed insights.
+While the technique shows promise, its novelty suggests further exploration to confirm its applicability across diverse tasks.
+Key Citations

+Enhanced matrix inference with Seq2seq models via diagonal sorting GitHub Repository for ds-for-seq2seq Code
+Google Drive Dataset for MIS and Sudoku Experiments PyTorch Installation for Version 1.10